precice/precice.github.io/content/docs/installation/building-from-source/installation-source-dependencies.md

 module load mpi/openmpi-x86_64
 ```

-(if `module` is not available, you may need to log out and in again)

 {% note %}
+In case `module` is not available, you may need to log out and in again first.
-In case you use the docker image of fedora, you need to install the support for environment modules first: `sudo dnf install environment-modules`
+If you use the docker image of fedora, you need to install the support for environment modules: `sudo dnf install environment-modules`
 {% endnote %}

-If you don't plan to use RBF mappings in large parallel cases you can continue without installing PETSc and build with `-DPRECICE_FEATURE_PETSC_MAPPING=OFF`.
-You may need this with older preCICE and Fedora versions (e.g. preCICE v2.1 on Fedora 32 or earlier, see a [related issue](https://github.com/precice/precice/issues/864).

-These instructions are known to work with Fedora 36, and should apply for later Fedora releases as well.
+These instructions are known to work with Fedora 43, and should apply for later Fedora releases as well.

 ### Rocky Linux